torvalds/linux/Documentation/kernel-hacking/hacking.rst

    Make sure you put your name and EMail address at the top of any files you create or mangle significantly.
-This is the first place people will look when they find a bug, or when **they** want to make a change.
+This is the first place people will look when they find a , or when **they** want to make a change.

 -  Usually you want a configuration option for your kernel hack.
 Edit ``Kconfig`` in the appropriate directory.
 The Config language is